yashbhalla/ConferenceBookingApplication/README.md

 # Conference Booking Application

-This project is a basic conference booking application developed in Go.
-It serves as a learning exercise to acquire proficiency in GoLang and expand skills in software development.
-The project covers fundamental concepts such as variables, data types, control structures, functions, error handling, and concurrency, offering a robust introduction to Go development.
+Welcome to the Conference Booking Application!
+This project, developed using GoLang, serves as an educational endeavor to enhance proficiency in Go programming.
+By engaging with various fundamental concepts such as variables, data types, control structures, functions, error handling, and concurrency, this application provides a comprehensive learning experience for both beginners and intermediate developers.

+## Overview

+The Conference Booking Application facilitates the booking of tickets for conferences.
+Users can conveniently reserve tickets by providing their first name, last name, email ID, and the desired number of tickets.
+Each user has the flexibility to book multiple tickets, up to a maximum limit of 50 tickets per transaction.

 ## Features

-- Allows users to book tickets for a conference.
+- User-Friendly Interface: The application offers a straightforward interface for users to input their booking details.
-- Users input their first name, last name, email ID, and the number of tickets required.
+- Validation Checks: Robust validation ensures that email IDs end with ".com" and that the number of tickets is of integer type only.
-- Each user can book multiple tickets, with a limit of 50 tickets for the conference.
-- Validates email IDs to ensure they end with ".com".
-- Ensures the number of tickets is an integer.
-- Sends an email confirmation to users upon successful booking (simulated in the terminal).
+- Email Confirmation: Upon successful booking, users receive a simulated email confirmation within the terminal, providing a real-time use case scenario.
+- Concurrency: Leveraging Go's concurrency features, the application efficiently handles multiple booking requests concurrently, ensuring smooth operation even during peak times.

 ## Usage

 1. Clone the repository: